bonesmoses/tab_tier/doc/pg_tier.md

 ### Migration

 Once the partitions exist, we need to move the data.
-The pg_tier extension does not provide a function that does this all in one step, because a table being partitioned is likely very large.
+The tab_tier extension does not provide a function that does this all in one step, because a table being partitioned is likely very large.
 Waiting for the process to complete may take several hours and any error can derail the process.

 However, we do provide a function to handle the data for each individual partition.
 Let's move the data in the January 2013 partition.
 How do we know the partition name?
 If `part_period` is less than a month, all partition names come in YYYYMMDD format, otherwise they are named with YYYYMM.
 So in this case, we will use '201301':